Trump says U.S. economy could take hit from coronavirus

 “It’s going to all work out.
 Everybody has to be calm,” he said.
 “We have plans for every single possibility and I think that’s what we have to do.
 We hope it doesn’t last too long.”

 Trump repeated his assertion that the travel restrictions he imposed on China early in the crisis had helped limit the outbreak in the United States.
 The U.S. death toll from the coronavirus rose to 12 on Thursday and 53 new cases broke out across the country..
+More than 3,200 people worldwide have died from the respiratory illness that can lead to pneumonia.

 Trump has faced criticism from Democrats for not having the country properly prepared for the possibility of a pandemic.